Certifications

 Meditation Group Leaders

-Lay practitioners active in Korinji's community for two or more years who are formal students of Meido Roshi (having done shoken), have taken refuge (zaike tokudo/jukai), and attended several intensive 7-day retreats (Dai-Sesshin).
-They have received training to instruct the foundational meditation method (susokukan), conduct group meditation sessions, lead chanting practice, and organize or assist with meditation groups affiliated with Korinji.
-Ongoing ertification status is contingent upon continued training in our community.
+They have received training to instruct the foundational meditation method, susokukan; conduct group meditation sessions; lead chanting practice; and organize or assist with meditation groups affiliated with Korinji.
+Ongoing certification is contingent upon continued training in our community and commitment to daily practice.

 Examinations currently being conducted; updates coming soon